DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 You can either use the ASP.NET Core Web API template from Visual Studio or use the .NET CLI to create the API project.
-To use the CLI, run the following command from the *quickstart\src* folder:
+To use the CLI, run the following command from the *quickstart/src* folder:

 ```console
 dotnet new webapi -n Api